How To Watch Japanese TV Online: The No-Nonsense Guide

 - Choices expand dramatically when you decide to search for pre-recorded video.
 For example, Japanese Game Shows is a Reddit forum worth checking out if you prefer the variety show format and silly comedians.
 Many of these links feature English subtitles as well.

-- There are many services that offer a garden variety of programs, letting you choose from a plethora of different genres.
+- Many services offer a garden variety of programs, letting you choose from a plethora of different genres.
 For these, you can feel free to browse through the catalog.
 Still other services focus on a certain type of genre, such as news, anime and so forth.

 Cons of video-on-demand